 2026 funded projects

-We are excited to announce four successful recipients for projects for 2026.
+We are excited to announce the following successful recipients for projects for 2026.
 They are:

 - Murdoch University ($131,400 over two years) “Deeper Roots, Higher Yields: Manipulating OPRIII-Mediated Root Architecture for Drought-Resilient Barley in Western Australia.“